 About me

-I'm a qualified integrative counsellor, offering short-term and long-term therapy to adults and young adults, in both English and French.
-I work either in a traditional therapy room or outdoors, in parks and woods.
-I'm also a certified nature and forest therapy guide, offering outdoor well-being and personal development for small groups.
+I'm a qualified integrative counsellor, offering short-term and long-term therapy to adults, in both English and French.
+I work either in a traditional therapy room, outdoors or remotely.
+I'm also a certified nature and forest therapy guide, offering group nature connection experiences for wellbeing and personal growth.

 If you'd like to get a better sense of how I work, I invite you to check my website.